Holloway Elementary School

-Stay Connected!
-Click here to download instructions on how you can receive frequent email updates from the school district.
+Click here to access frequent email updates from the school district

 Welcome to Holloway Elementary School, where our mission of "Learning today to prepare for tomorrow"- is seen every day throughout our building.
 Holloway Hornets have high academic standards, as evidenced through past high ratings from the Ohio Department of Education.
 We are very proud of the entire Holloway family - students, parents, faculty, and staff - for consistently being recognized for outstanding academic achievement.
 We truly are committed to being exceptional - - without exception!

 Testimonial for Holloway Parents Mark and Kristin Brooks